 Talha Asif Dar has done MBA from Bahria University, Islamabad.
 After doing a 9 to 6 job for a couple of years, he decided to quit that and start travelling.
 He is a crazy sports fan and travels the world to attend sports events, and starts backpacking once the event ends.
 Talha does freelance work to support himself and his travelling.
 One of his biggest wishes is to see peace between Pakistan and India.

-Posted on December 10, 2016, in Articles and tagged Cross-Border Experiences, Cross-Border Travel Stories, Experiences of Pakistanis visiting India, Ind vs Pak match, Inoo-Pak Cricket, Pakistani visit India, pakistanis travel to india, Talha Asif Dar.
+Posted on December 10, 2016, in Articles, Cross-Border Travel Stories and tagged Cross-Border Experiences, Cross-Border Travel Stories, Experiences of Pakistanis visiting India, Ind vs Pak match, indo-pak cricket, Pakistani visit India, pakistanis travel to india, Talha Asif Dar.
 Bookmark the permalink.
-4 Comments.
+5 Comments.